Kitengesa Community Library: Research

-The research has and continues to influence development of the library and library-related services in the village.
+The research has and continues to influence the development of the library and library-related services in the village.
 For example, findings from an unpublished research study (Jones 2008) on secondary schooling for girls led to the creation of the AFRIPads Project.
 The study revealed that girls were missing school each month due to the lack of proper feminine hygiene products.

 Additional related research includes the following: